NYC Mayor Eric Adams gets April 2025 trial date as his lawyers fight to get bribery charge tossed

 “He probably would’ve taken that call,” Ho quipped, prompting laughter in the courtroom.

-The judge interjected with questions throughout the arguments, at one point asking Bash to consider whether prosecutors would be able to remedy their alleged deficiencies by providing additional details or allegations.

-“I’d hate to write the government’s superseding indictment for them, if that’s the direction they’re going to go,” Bash replied before launching into an extended discussion of the intricacies of bribery law.
+Zeroing in on the incongruity of the law — campaign contributions are legal, but bribes are not — Bash argued that it would be perfectly fine for a public official to pressure a casino licensing board on behalf of a campaign donor.

+“A general agreement to help is not a federal crime,” Bash argued.

-Adams broke from his solemn gaze and nodded along emphatically near the end of the two-hour hearing as another of his lawyers, Alex Spiro, warned the judge that holding his trial at the same time as next June’s Democratic primary would be a “grave, grave democratic concern.”
+Adams sat stoically for most of the two-hour hearing, but he perked up just before Ho set the trial date — nodding emphatically as another of his lawyers, Alex Spiro, warned that a trial overlapping with next June’s Democratic primary would be a “grave, grave democratic concern.”

-Ho said he’s confident the April 2025 date will hold, “assuming nothing unexpected comes up.”

-Scotten said at a hearing last month that they are pursuing “several related investigations” and that it is “quite likely” prosecutors will seek a superseding indictment charging Adams with additional crimes.
+Scotten said at a hearing last month that prosecutors are pursuing “several related investigations” and that it is “quite likely” they will seek a superseding indictment charging Adams with additional crimes.
 Scotten also said it is “likely” additional defendants will be charged.

+Prosecutors disclosed Friday that they’ve searched through nearly two-dozen electronic devices seized in the investigation but still haven’t been able to access Adams’ cellphone and aren’t sure they will.

 Late Thursday, Ho rejected another defense attempt to chip away at the case, denying Adams’ request for a hearing on the mayor’s claims that the government has been leaking information about the investigation to the news media.